Columbia Basin Groundwater Monitoring Program

 The objectives of the Program are to:

-1. Collect groundwater level data across a range of geological, topographical, climatic, hydrological, and water use intensity conditions to determine how levels change seasonally and from year to year;
+1. Collect hourly groundwater level measurements to determine how levels change seasonally and from year to year;

 Click to enlarge